Task Force Magnolia patrolling Dupont Circle

 U.S. Soldiers with the 39th Military Police Company, Louisiana National Guard patrol Dupont Circle, Washington, D.C., Sep.
-3rd 2025.
+2nd 2025.
 About 2,300 National Guard members are supporting the D.C.
 Safe and Beautiful mission providing critical support to the D.C.
 Metropolitan Police Department in ensuring the safety of all who live, work and visit the District.
-(U.S. Army National Guard photo by Sgt.
+(U.S. Army National Guard video by Sgt.
 Joseph Barber)

 |Date Taken: